cyupa/website/src/pages/help/organize-your-content/archive/index.md

 Completed projects can be **archived** to keep your list of projects tidy and signal to others that the project has ended.
 A few things to note:

-- Archived projects are **read only**, however any feedback forms or outstanding Zapier integrations will continue to work normally.
+- Archived projects are **read only**, however any Zapier integrations will continue to work normally.
 - Once a project is archived, a lozenge will appear next to the project title.
 - Projects must be archived before they can be deleted.